Pokémon

-Current assumption set: Greninja ex in Twilight Masquerade, pack price $4.49, pull probability 0.6% per pack.
+Current estimate: Greninja ex in Twilight Masquerade, pack cost $4.49, hit probability 0.6% per pack.

 Single-card price